tensorflow/java/README.md

 </dependency>
 ```

-On the other hand, if you target to deploy your JAR on any supported platform, you need additional
+On the other hand, if you plan to deploy your JAR on more platforms, you need additional
-native dependencies as follow:
+native dependencies as follows:
 ```xml
 <dependency>
   <groupId>org.tensorflow</groupId>